kyrylo0605/wordpress/wp-content/themes/hestia/README.md

 Hestia is distributed under the terms of the GNU GPLv2 or later

 ## Changelog ##
+### 2.1.0 - 2019-01-09  ###

+* NEW Custom integration with Gutenberg
+* NEW Options to differentially enable/disable navigation and footer areas on posts/pages
+* Fixed compatibility with Everest Forms plugin
+* Fixed compatibility with Quiz Cat plugin
+* Fixed problem with the About Section background image remaining fixed in Firefox
+* Removed the Featured tag for the sticky posts

 ### 2.0.19 - 2018-12-18  ###

 * Fixed WooCommerce related product layout in Fagri